 Since $c$ is not contained in any minimal prime, $\dim M/cM \leq \dim R/(c) < \dim R$.
 Therefore $\ehk(I, M) = \lim\limits_{q \to \infty} \frac{1}{q^d} \length(M/(\frq{I})^*M)$. \end{proof}

 We will need the following corollary to deal with localization of tight closure.
-Unfortunately, tight closure does not commute with localization, but there is still an inclusion $I^* R_{\mf p} \subseteq (IR_\mf p)^*$, where the first closure is taken in $R$ and the second is in $R_\mf p$.
-Thus, the corollary allows us to compute the Hilbert-Kunz multiplicity of $R_\mf p$ by taking the filtration $(\frq{\mf p})^*R_\mf p$.
+Unfortunately, tight closure does not commute with localization, but there is still the inclusion $I^* R_{\mf p} \subseteq (IR_\mf p)^*$, where the first closure is taken in $R$ and the second is in $R_\mf p$.
+Thus, the corollary allows us to compute the Hilbert--Kunz multiplicity of $R_\mf p$ by taking the filtration $(\frq{\mf p})^*R_\mf p$.

 \begin{corollary} Let $(R, \mf m)$ be a local ring of characteristic $p > 0$ with a test element $c$.
 Let $I$ be an $\mf m$-primary ideal and $I_q$ be a sequence of ideals such that $\frq{I} \subseteq I_q \subseteq (\frq{I})^*$.
 Then